Best supplements for Indian athletes: an honest evidence-based guide

 Caffeine

-A pre-training ergogenic with real, replicated evidence.
-Caffeine improves endurance, perceived effort, and high-intensity output.
+A pre-training ergogenic with real, replicated evidence — the ISSN position stand rates caffeine as reliably improving endurance, perceived effort and high-intensity output (Guest et al., J Int Soc Sports Nutr, 2021).
 3–6 mg per kilogram of body weight, 30–60 minutes before training.
 For a 70 kg lifter, 200–400 mg — one to two strong cups of coffee.
 You do not need a branded "pre-workout"; that is mostly caffeine plus filler at a markup.

 Two caveats.
 Late caffeine wrecks sleep, which wrecks recovery, which wrecks training.
 And tolerance builds quickly — cycling off for a week or two every few months restores the punch.